Why do I need to manage my research data?

 Such questionnaires will usually seek reassurances about the security of the computing facilities and infrastructure that you will be using.
 There may be restrictions regarding where you can access the sensitive data, such as a requirement that you must be within the physical University department in which you are based (and therefore behind appropriate firewalls) or that you will only ever access the data from a specific computer terminal.
 If this is the case then your departmental IT support staff will probably need to answer many of the technical questions relating to infrastructure and storage, including the set-up of the computers, how they are maintained, and how they connect to the rest of the University and ultimately the outside world.

 Information about data encryption, passwords, email, mobile devices, and other general security issues is available from the InfoSec team at University of Oxford IT Services.
-Take a look at the InfoSec website – specific information about encryption is also available.
+Take a look at the InfoSec website for a host of useful tips.
+Guidance on the University’s Information Security Policy is also available.

 Further questions on this can still be sent to the RDO contact email, firstname.lastname@example.org – the team reviewing messages includes members of IT Services.